RBA saw risk of waiting to hike cash rate

 The minutes of the RBA’s May board meeting released on Tuesday said it would be more difficult to return inflation to the target if the “inflation psychology in Australia were to shift in an enduring way”.

-There had been an expectation among economists that the RBA would hold off raising the cash rate until the June board meeting to wait for the upcoming March quarter wage-growth figures.
+There had been an expectation among economists that the RBA would hold off raising the cash rate until the June board meeting.
+That would allow it to also asses the March quarter wage-growth figures, which will be released on Wednesday.

-However, the central bank could not ignore a surge in inflation to an annual rate of 5.1 per cent in the March quarter, and well above the two-to-three per cent target.
+However, the central bank could not ignore a surge in inflation to an annual rate of 5.1 per cent in the March quarter, and well above its 2-3 per cent target.

 The minutes say the significant rise in inflation had been largely the result of global factors, which were likely to have a more temporary effect.

-“(But) the flow of information on inflation and wages over the preceding month had been consistent with more persistent inflationary pressures arising from limited spare capacity in the domestic economy,” the minutes say.
+“[But] the flow of information on inflation and wages over the preceding month had been consistent with more persistent inflationary pressures arising from limited spare capacity in the domestic economy,” they say.

 As such, board members agreed the condition the board had set to increase the cash rate had been met.